Verina

-Aelia Verina (Greek: Βερίνα, died 484) was the Empress consort of Leo I of the Eastern Roman Empire.
-She was a sister of Basiliscus.
-Her daughter Ariadne was Empress consort of first Zeno and then Anastasius I. Verina was the maternal grandmother of Leo II.
+Aelia Verina (Greek: Βερίνα; died 484) was the Eastern Roman empress as the wife of Leo I. She was a sister of Emperor Basiliscus.
+Her daughter Ariadne also became empress.
+Verina was the maternal grandmother of Leo II.

 Family

 The origins of Verina and her brother Basiliscus are unknown.
 They are considered likely to have ancestry in the Balkans but nothing more specific is known.
 They are assumed to have at least one sister as a hagiography of Daniel the Stylite names a brother-in-law of Verina and Basiliscus as Zuzus.